dhose/turfgame-exporter/README.md

 # turfgame_exporter

 Flask application that exposes user metrics from [Turf](https://turfgame.com/) to [Prometheus](https://prometheus.io/).
-The application is built as an [12-factor](https://12factor.net/) app and uses Redis as backing service.
+The application is built as an [12-factor](https://12factor.net/) app and uses Redis as backing service and Celery for background tasks.

 ## Deployment using [Dokku](https://github.com/dokku)